Zenthrose/HRM-c--vulkan/README.md

 - **Self-Modifying Code** - Runtime compilation and dynamic code modification
 - **Self-Evolving AI** - Continual learning and adaptation to inputs
 - **Self-Repairing System** - Automatic error detection and correction
+- **Sandbox Testing Environment** - Isolated testing for safe self-modification
+- **Autonomous Self-Improvement** - Safe testing, validation, and deployment of improvements
+- **Universal Hardware Compatibility** - Adapts to any device from embedded systems to supercomputers
 - **Advanced Neural Networks** - Vulkan-accelerated with FlashAttention and mixed precision
 - **Cross-Platform Compatibility** - Builds and runs on Windows/Linux/macOS with Clang/Ninja
 - **Interactive Communication** - CLI and GUI interfaces for human-AI interaction